atif5/tetris/README.md

 ## Notes
-Some non game-related minor bugs are present.
+Some non gameplay-related minor bugs are present.
 I will be working on them